-With the key revision period of the Easter holidays nearly over, lots of students still have significant chunks of the syllabus to revise and are starting to worry that they won’t have enough time to prepare fully for their GCSE / A Level exams.
-Furthermore, many will have to learn new material when they return to school after the Easter break due to the new extended syllabus needing more teaching time, making the revision challenge even tougher.
+With the key revision period of the Easter holidays over, lots of students still have significant chunks of the syllabus to revise and are starting to worry that they won’t have enough time to prepare fully for their GCSE / A Level exams.
+Furthermore, many will have to learn new material when they return to school after the Easter break, making the revision challenge even tougher.

 During a time of such intense exam pressure, many students try cramming, studying for 12 hours a day.
 For others, feelings of stress and panic can become overwhelming and affect their ability to concentrate during revision sessions.
 As neither situation is healthy, sustainable nor productive, we have some advice on how to improve concentration and make study sessions more effective.
 Remember, your focus shouldn’t be on HOW LONG you study but on HOW WELL you study!